HomeGlossary › Goldenberry

 Scent

-Goldenberry presents a lively and zesty scent profile that is both sweet and tangy.
-Imagine the aroma of fresh, sun-ripened berries mixed with a hint of citrus.
-There is a slight herbal undertone that adds depth and complexity, like a warm summer day.
+Goldenberry presents a lively and zesty scent profile that is both sweet and tangy. the arom a of fresh, sun-ripened berries mixed with a hint of citrus.
+There is a slight herbal undertone that supports complexity, like a warm summer day.

 Scent Evolution